Digital-Naturalism-Laboratories/Mothbox/docs/docs/processing/id.md

 ![image](https://github.com/user-attachments/assets/810d5577-46ef-43a4-8f36-10c91548f65d)

 It chooses a winning classification down to the taxonomic filter you specified (for example Order).
+It saves this detection information into the .json files that you created when manually making detections or running the automated Detect script.
+(So you won't see any new files created)

 Now if you open your nightly folder in X-Anylabeling, you will see the labels no longer just say "creature" but rather list the taxonomic rank the script has predicted: